r-spark/sparknlp/README.md

 Note that not all the Jupyter notebooks found there have been ported yet, but all functionality still exists in the package.

+# GPU usage
+John Snow Labs does provide GPU enabled versions of the library jars.
+If you would like to use these jars set the environment variable `SPARK_NLP_GPU` to "TRUE".
+If this is not set or is set to something that R doesn't treat as TRUE using `as.logical` then the regular CPU library will be used.

 # Licensed models and annotators
 If you have purchased a license to the licensed models and annotators, first follow the normal steps in [Spark NLP for Healthcare Getting Started](https://nlp.johnsnowlabs.com/docs/en/licensed_install#install-spark-nlp-for-healthcare).